 Stillwater, OK Highlights:

-- Oklahoma State University: Tour the beautiful campus, catch a football game at Boone Pickens Stadium, or visit museums and gardens.
+- Oklahoma State University: I love strolling through campus—it’s beautiful year-round.
+You can catch a game at Boone Pickens Stadium or visit the on-campus museums and gardens if you want a dose of culture and spirit.

 Best Time to Visit Stillwater, OK